nucleartide/Chomp/Readme.md

 # Chomp

-A cat-and-mouse game about chomping on foods and avoiding ghosts, that is loosely inspired by Pacman.
-Made in Unreal Engine 5.2.
+A cat-and-mouse game made in Unreal Engine 5.2 about chomping on foods and avoiding ghosts.
+Loosely inspired by Pacman.

 ## 🎮 Play the game